erikabarker/black-scholes-sp500-analyzer/README.md

 # S&P 500 Option Pricing Analyzer (Black-Scholes Model)

-This is a prototype web application built with Streamlit that calculates theoretical European-style call option prices using the Black-Scholes model.
-It analyzes multiple S&P 500 stocks in real-time, calculates their option values, and ranks them based on potential pricing advantage.
+This is a prototype web application built with Streamlit that estimates theoretical call option prices for S&P 500 stocks using the Black-Scholes model.
+It fetches recent market data, calculates implied option values under standardized assumptions, and ranks stocks by the highest model-based call prices.

 ---